jun-inoue/orthoscope/README.md

 ## Use of query sequences in gene tree estimation
-Redundant Blast hits are deleted.
+### Redundant Blast hits are deleted.
 ![CDS](images/MultipleQuerySeqs.jpg)

-To estimate a gene tree, query is added in Tree search only analysis, but query is prelaced in Search & rearrangement analysis.
+### To estimate a gene tree, queries are added in Tree search only analysis, but queries are prelaced in Search & rearrangement analysis.
 ![CDS](images/querySeq2.jpg)

 ---